-The building of the Barn was part of an ambitious plan to redevelop a derelict site located on a prominent site at the entrance to the village and to the County of Sutherland.
-The project will contribute to wider area economic regeneration by complimenting future private and community sector investment.
+The building of the Barn was part of an ambitious plan to redevelop a derelict site located on a prominent position at the entrance to Ardgay and to the County of Sutherland.
+The project aimed to contribute to wider area economic regeneration by complimenting private and community sector investment.

 The masterplan for the Ardgay Regeneration Project also includes 4 terraced houses that will be developed by Albyn Housing Association and two self-build plots for sale through The Highland Small Communities Housing Trust.
 Catriona Hill of CH Architecture is the architect for the project and William Gray Construction Ltd is the main contractor.